5G-MAG/Tech/pages/5g-multicast-broadcast-services/Analysis_MBS_Broadcast_RAN.md

 nav_order: 2
 ---

-# Summary of the RAN procedures to acquire MCCH and MTCH:
+# Summary of the RAN procedures
   1. Obtain MIB
   2. Obtain SIB1 (points to SIB20)
   3. SIB20 contains configuration of MCCH